Artificial IntelligenceAnthropicAI Agents

 TopicTrick

-Model Context Protocol (MCP): Connect Claude to Any Tool
+Claude Model Context Protocol (MCP): Connect to Any Tool

 Every Claude agent you build needs tools.
 In the examples throughout this series, those tools were custom Python functions you wrote — a weather lookup, a search wrapper, a database query.
 That works, but it means writing integration code for every system your agent needs to connect to.
 Connecting to Slack, GitHub, PostgreSQL, Google Drive, and five other tools means writing five separate tool definitions and integration layers.